charlez16/car-cost-lucemia/README.md

 1. Calculate the monthly payment with an assumed 9% interest rate compounded monthly for 3 years.
 Use the equation described on Wikipedia (https://en.wikipedia.org/wiki/Mortgage_calculator#Monthly_payment_formula).
 Store the payment information in an appropriately named variable.
-1. Print out the payment as an integer number.
+1. Print out the monthly payment as an integer number.
-1. Run your program, and correct any errors you find.
+1. Run your program and correct any errors you find.
 1. Be sure none of the words in your print statements run together.
 1. Capture an image of your program execution for a $3000 used car.
-Alt-PrintSc captures the active window.
+Alt-PrintScreen captures the active window.
 1. Name the image "car-cost.jpg" and add it to this repository.
 ## Algorithm for your Budget program:
 * Write an algorithm for the car-cost program below.